-Students who receive financial aid are generally notified of disbursement dates by letter.
+Students who receive financial aid will be notified of disbursement dates by e-mail or letter.
 Schedules are also posted on campus bulletin boards for the major disbursement of such funds as Federal Pell Grants, student loans, and scholarships following each regular registration.
 These funds are credited to the student's account and any remaining balance is disbursed to the student by check.
 Checks are released to the student in the next regularly scheduled payout date.